bwolf/docker-testftpd/README.md

 # Docker pureftpd server with default users for testing

 This image is intended to be used for testing ftp connections.
 Find it a [hub.docker.com](https://hub.docker.com/r/bwolf/testftpd/).
+It is based on [stilliard/pure-ftpd](https://github.com/stilliard/docker-pure-ftpd).

 To run the ftp daemon: